 “A few days after I got my vaccine, I actually slept 10 hours.
 I haven’t done that in years,” says Mark.
 “It was the relief of having another level of protection.
 Relief can have a tremendous impact on your sleep if you’re less stressed about [contracting] COVID and getting seriously ill.”

 Mark’s story rang true for me.
-After I got my first Pfizer shot a few weeks ago, I felt high on life while resting on the couch the following day.
+After I got my first Pfizer shot in April, I felt high on life while resting on the couch the following day.
 A friend texted me and asked how I was doing.
 “Pretty good,” I responded.
 “My reactions have been sore arm, tiredness, and an extreme sense of optimism.”

 The first two side effects went away after a day, but the third effect of optimism?
 Well, that one persists — along with better sleep than I’ve gotten all year long.